 - Match your contacts with categorized products so that loyal customers will receive different offers than entry-level contacts

-- Define the different paths each contact will take in your marketing and sales funnels so that they get the most personalized experience possible
+- Define the different paths contacts will take in your marketing and sales funnels so that they get the most personalized experience possible

 - Decide what to do with customers after they buy each of your products so that they’re more likely to engage with your brand as lifelong, repeat customers